 6.7.3.
-Two-Year Inactivity (Registering): An IBO who transfers to a new sponsor, or who following 6 months of inactivity applies for registration under a different sponsor, may not register downline from any IBO who was previously upline or downline to him or her in the Line of Sponsorship up to and down to the first qualified Platinum unless at least two years have elapsed since the termination or expiration of his or her IB.
+Two-Year Inactivity: An IBO who transfers to a new sponsor, or who registers under a different sponsor after 6 months of inactivity, may not sponsor any IBO who was previously upline or downline to him or her, up to and down to the first qualified Platinum unless at least two years have elapsed since the expiration of the sponsored IBO’s contract.

 6.8.
 Sale of an IB: An IBO who owns and operates an IB may sell his or her ownership interest in such IB only to another IBO who is in compliance with the Rules of Conduct, and who has the sufficient skills, experience, judgment and resources to operate the IB, as reasonably determined by Amway.
 Amway requires that specific terms of sale be included in any sales agreement.
 Such terms and a sample sales agreement may be obtained from Amway.
 An IB may be sold only with the express approval of Amway in writing.

 6.8.1.
 In order to preserve the Line of Sponsorship, the selling IBO must offer his or her IB in the order of priority stated below, and the IBO(s) interested in purchasing the IB must meet all of the terms and conditions set forth in these Rules.